allegro/hermes/docs/docs/quickstart.md

 `./gradlew -p hermes-consumers run`

-or use `Run/Debug Configurations` in IntelliJ
+or use `Run/Debug Configurations` in IntelliJ.
+The configuration (`application-local.yaml`) in each module is adjusted to automatically work with docker dependencies.

 ### Testing